mendel5/imapsync/README.md

 --sslargs2 SSL_verify_mode=1 # Checks whether the SSL/TLS certificate of host2 is valid (if 1)
 --sslargs2 SSL_version=TLSv1_2 # Set the encryption protocol (SSL/TLS) to host2 (target) to a specific version, in this case TLS1.2

---expunge1 # Expunge messages on host1 just before syncing a folder --subscribeall # Subscribe to the folders transferred to host2 even if they are not subscribed on host1
+--addheader # imapsync creates a message header for e-mails that lack a message header --expunge1 # Expunge messages on host1 just before syncing a folder --subscribeall # Subscribe to the folders transferred to host2 even if they are not subscribed on host1